hannes-marais/innovation-algebra/ia-gpt-4.md

 - Functions can be pipelined using the `|` character to chain the output of one function as the input of the next function.
 - Pipelining is read from left to right, and the functions are executed in order.
-- `. |`: Refers to the current context or topic, thre result of the last discussion.
+- `. |`: Refers to the current context or topic, the result of the last discussion.
 - `-1 |`: Refers to the immediate previous context or topic.
 - `Sn |`: Refers to IA output that has been numbered (See Output Numbering).
 - `Function1;Function2;..`: Parallel execution of functions.